 Depending on whether you maintain a well-balanced diet while you shed pounds will also determine whether you may shed excessive hair.
 A sudden onset of hair shedding could indicate the body is reacting to abrupt changes or not getting all the proper nutrients to function on all levels.

+Hair fall and weight loss can go hand in and.
 Eating a restricted diet, an abrupt change in diet or consistently eating a poor diet can all lead to a lack of vital nutrients.
 When the body is lacking the digestion of vital nutrients, it will look within itself for the nutrients or it may stop or slow certain functions to conserve energy and maintain essential systems that maintain life.

 Hair growth is one of the functions that will slow or even stop if the body isn’t getting proper nutrition.
 When the body is getting a well-rounded intake of proteins, healthy fats, iron, and vitamins hair can flourish.